Government commits to improved livelihood of SME operators

 It was attended by more than 100 participants from the various communities in Agona East.

-It is in this light that the programme was organized for the 100 business entrepreneurs from the District to build their capacity in order to enhance business and economic growth, the DCE said.
+It is in this light that the programme was organized for the 100 business entrepreneurs from the District to build their capacity to enhance business and economic growth, the DCE said.

 Mr Armah-Frempong said the training came at a time the COVID-19 pandemic was having devastating effects on businesses globally and urged the participants to take the training seriously to benefit from funding from the National Entrepreneurship and Innovation and other business support programmes.